UTA Tennis Center: Features

 In the middle of the UTA Tennis Center sits the pro shop, which also contain the spectator amenities.
 Directly in front of the pro shop are six courts, while two sit on each side of the pro shop, for a total of ten hard courts.
 The facility has a seating capacity of 150 spectators, composed primarily of aluminum bleachers spread throughout the venue.
 Lighting allows for matches to be played at night.
 A chain link fence with mesh netting surround to entire venue.

 UTA is the owner and operator of the center.

 Other than being the home of UTA's men's and women's teams, the UTA Tennis Center also plays host to a variety of tournaments on a local and national scale.
 The Intercollegiate Tennis Association (ITA) and United States Tennis Association (USTA) frequently hold tournaments at the UTA Tennis Center for a variety of age and skill groups.

+Renovations

+In 2019, the court surfaces to the venue were resurfaced.
+Additionally, the pro shop received a minor, interior update to modernize the building.
+A year later in 2020, locker rooms were added to the pro shop.
+In subsequent years, a scoreboard was added for the first time.